Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 Researchers with the online investigative group Bellingcat were able to pinpoint the location from which the video was shot, in the town of Parand.
 "There is a construction site with a few very distinct buildings," says Aric Toler, the group's lead researcher on Eastern Europe and Eurasia.
 The camera appears to be pointing in the correct direction, showing the missile coming from the north or west, the direction of some of the sensitive Iranian facilities, and what is likely the aircraft coming from the south or east, where the airport is located.

-Toler says the time it takes the sound of the blast to reach the viewer also provides a clue.
+Toler says the time it takes for the sound of the blast to reach the viewer also provides a clue.
 "If you're watching a storm, you can count how far away the lightning is, based on how long the thunder takes," he says.
 "It's the same thing with a missile explosion."

-The delay between flash and boom shows the explosion took place some 3.3 kilometers (2 miles) from the viewer, a good match for where the flight was expected to be.
+The delay between flash and boom shows the explosion took place some 2 miles from the viewer, a good match for where the flight was expected to be.
 "It is exactly the right distance and path to where the flight path was," Toler says.

 The New York Times, which first reported on the video, says the person who captured the video started filming after hearing "some sort of shot fired."
-NPR was not able to reach individuals with direct knowledge of the video.
+NPR was not able to reach people with direct knowledge of the video.

 Western governments probably have other evidence